Nations discuss coordinating Ukraine war crimes probes

-THE HAGUE, Netherlands (AP) — Government officials from dozens of nations are meeting Thursday in the Netherlands to discuss with the International Criminal Court’s chief prosecutor how best to coordinate efforts to bring perpetrators of war crimes in Ukraine to justice.
+THE HAGUE, Netherlands (AP) — The chief prosecutor of the International Criminal Court called Thursday for an international “overarching strategy” to coordinate efforts to bring perpetrators of war crimes in Ukraine to justice.

 Since Russian President Vladimir Putin ordered the invasion of Ukraine on Feb.
 24, his military forces have been accused of abuses ranging from killings in the Kyiv suburb of Bucha to deadly attacks on civilian facilities, including the March 16 bombing of a theater in Mariupol that an Associated Press investigation established likely killed close to 600 people.